 Our programs offer three in-person days on campus.
 For course credit, participation in class and for some subjects, independent work in the Google Classroom is required.
 Partial participation for non-credit hours is an option.
 During Academic Support hours, learners may continue PBL or other coursework independently with staff oversight.
 Also during Academic Support hours, parents can schedule advisory sessions.
 Attendance will be tracked with online systems for program work, volunteer hours, and internships.

 - Admission Advisors and families will co-create an academic plan each year detailing academic and/or service work to be completed.

-- Service Project Plan will be defined for volunteer hours and possible mentorships or internships will be available for application.
+- Optional: Service Project Plan will be defined for volunteer hours and possible mentorships or internships will be available for application.
 Volunteers can earn more than 50 hours per semester for special accolades.

 How will Parents be involved?

 - Parents are involved in all steps of the entrance process with Admission Advisors.
 Parents should plan for a 2-hour entrance consultation as well as a 2-hour mid-year consultation.
 Additional advisement hours will be available by appointment.

 - Parents will organize any programs not offered by Walnut Grove Coop, such as Foreign Language Study or other specific graduation requirements not achieved in our programs, and report completed credits and grades for transcript documentation if that option is selected for your learners.

 - Parents will be invited to demonstration events to view group work products and celebrate accomplishments.

 - Learners will be assessed on their completion and master of the academic plan, including their PBL and Service Projects with a rubric-based model.